adzsx/gwire/README.md

 ## Contributing
 For small problems pull requersts are welcome, if you have something bigger feel free to open an issue.
-If you want to collab with me, you can contact me at adzsx@proton.me or at my [website](https://adzsx.github.io/#contact)
+If you want to collab with me, you can contact me at adzsx@proton.me

 # [License](https://choosealicense.com/licenses/gpl-3.0/)